 Dror brings to Norwest more than 20 years of operational, technology and entrepreneurial experience, having worked extensively in both the U.S. and in Israel in various senior positions at leading global organizations.
-Dror most recently invested in and serves on the boards of CyberX, Gong, Personali, SundaySky, VAST Data, VeloStrata, Weka.IO, and Wiliot.
+Dror most recently invested in and serves on the boards of Cynet, Ermetic, Gong, SundaySky, VAST Data, Weka.IO, and Wiliot.
 Dror has served as a board member of Veraz Networks since 2004.
-Dror was a previous board participant at Fireglass (acquired by Symantec), Pontis (acquired by Amdocs), ScaleIO (acquired by EMC), Seculert (acquired by Radware), SolarEdge (Nasdaq: SEDG), and Unisfair (acquired by InterCall), and was a board observer for ConteXtream (acquired by HP).
+Dror was a previous board participant at CyberX (acquired by Microsoft), Fireglass (acquired by Symantec), Pontis (acquired by Amdocs), ScaleIO (acquired by EMC), Seculert (acquired by Radware), SolarEdge (Nasdaq: SEDG) Unisfair (acquired by InterCall), and Velostrata (acquired by Google) and was a board observer for ConteXtream (acquired by HP).
 At Norwest, Dror focuses on multi-stage (seed to pre-IPO) and multi-domain (enterprise, cloud, consumer, semi) investments in Israel.

 Prior to joining Norwest, Dror served as executive vice president and Chief Strategy Officer of ECI, which he joined in 2004.
 In this role, he was responsible for ECI’s strategy, mergers and acquisitions, business development, and strategic marketing.